Salt Lake West Side Stories: Post Twenty-One

 In our next installment of Salt Lake West Side Stories, we will learn about the British, Cornish, Irish, and the Jewish American people who called the west side their home.

-Would you like to read the next post?
+Would you like to read the next post (Post 22)?
 Irish, Cornish, Welsh and Jewish Immigrants and Salt Lake City’s West Side

 Philip F. Notarianni, “Mining,” Utah History Encyclopedia.